Inspire Learning Teaching School Hub NW Facilitators

 Teaching School Hubs are central to the training and development of teachers from all phases/types of schools, throughout their career.
 Our core activities are:

-- Delivery of the Early Career Framework (ECF)
+- Delivery of the Early Career Framework (ECF) and Early Career Teacher Entitlement (ECTE)

 - Delivery of the National Professional Qualifications (NPQs)